128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-none       No billing is associated with this interface. flat       Flat billing.
-Is charged flat amount of currency per period of time. metered    Metered billing.
+- none: No billing is associated with this interface.
+- flat: Flat billing.
+Is charged flat amount of currency per period of time.
+- metered: Metered billing.
 Is charged based on the data usage.

 ## `configure authority router node device-interface network-interface carrier`